imjoseangel/sandbox/docs/terminatingpod.md

 ## Reasons for a pod on `Terminating` state

-Leaving out bugs or node issues, the two most common reasons
+Leaving out bugs or node issues, the two most common reasons are the `terminationGracePeriodSeconds` and `Finalizers`

 ### The PreStop hook and terminationGracePeriodSeconds